What is light pollution?

 Light pollution is the result of excessive artificial lighting at night that affects the natural environment and human health.

-It interferes with natural cycles, such as migration patterns and animal reproduction habits.
+It interferes with natural cycles, such as migration patterns and animal breeding habits.

-Bright lights can also affect wildlife behavior, altering their sleep patterns and causing disorientation.
+Bright lights can also affect wildlife behavior, altering their sleeping patterns and causing disorientation.

 Light pollution can also affect human health by disrupting circadian rhythms, leading to poor sleep quality and increasing the risk of obesity, diabetes and depression.